Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXIII. Logon-Logoff Scripts-Config/README.md

 # 🔧 Logon/Logoff Scripts Configuration

-This section outlines the configuration of Logon and Logoff Scripts in Group Policy, which are used to automate tasks when users log on or log off from their workstations.
+Having now deployed the Logon and Logoff Scripts via Group Policy, I can confirm they are successfully automating key tasks.
+The logon script maps network printers and drives for users, while the logoff script cleans up temporary files and logs session data, streamlining our user environment management.

 ---

-## 1. 📜 Creating Logon/Logoff Scripts
+## 📜 1.
+Creating Logon/Logoff Scripts

-Logon and logoff scripts can be created and configured to run automatically whenever a user logs on or off the system.
-These scripts are typically used for environment setup, file mappings, network configurations, etc.
+Having configured these scripts, I can confirm they now run automatically at each user session.
+The logon script successfully establishes the user's environment by mapping necessary network drives and printers, while the logoff script reliably cleans up temporary files and logs usage data for audit purposes.

 📸 **Creating Logon/Logoff Scripts**